xkbeyer/GetOpt/README.md

 Currently the long option format is not supported.

 ## Remaining Arguments ##
-All arguments not handled by by the option string are stored internally and can be retrieved via the method `getRemainingArguments()`.
+All arguments not handled by the option string are stored internally and can be retrieved via the method `getRemainingArguments()`.
 This works only after looping over the options, otherwise all arguments are returned as they are.
 ```CPP
 	auto noopts = getopt.getRemainingArguments();
 	for( auto arg : noopt ) {